 Secure a negative RT-PCR or Saliva test result

 All domestic tourists must provide a negative RT-PCR or Saliva test within 48 hours prior to travel to Siargao.
-Check out the list of accredited laboratories here.
+Minors do not need to present a negative COVID-19 test

 At least 2 Days Confirmed Booking of Accommodation